Buster210/hermes/README.md

 [![Duplicate this Space](https://huggingface.co/datasets/huggingface/badges/resolve/main/duplicate-this-space-xl.svg)](https://huggingface.co/spaces/f4b404/hermes?duplicate=true) Click on this → Name it whatever you want, pick CPU basic free hardware, keep space public.
 HF copies all files automatically.

-If you'd rather start from this repo, (for power users) create a new Space with **SDK = Docker** at [huggingface.co/new-space](https://huggingface.co/new-space) and upload everything in this repo to its `main` branch.
+(For advanced users)If you'd rather start from this repo,  create a new Space with **SDK = Docker** at [huggingface.co/new-space](https://huggingface.co/new-space) and upload everything in this repo to its `main` branch.

 ### 2. Add secrets (Settings → Variables and secrets)